 After reviewing the data, the Northwestern experts found that the results were extremely similar between Mturk and the other data sources for nearly all surveys, including overall demographic data, the direction of results, and statistical significance.

 In some fields like education, MTurk is actually a better source of research data than many other data sets.
 A University of Oxford study from 2011 argued that Mturk was a better source of data than many other currently used sources for research.
 Among other things, the researchers argued that that MTurk participants were far more diverse than the American college samples typically used in psychological research.

 According to researchers, substantial psychological testing of MTurk participants has show that MTurkers respond similarly in experiments to other participants.
 More exactly, Turkers exhibit classic psychological effects similarly to in-lab participants, including the heuristics, reasoning errors, and decision biases common in everyday life.
 This research also shows that they have similar rates of attention to detail and following directions as participants from traditional recruitment sources.

 Even the highest-ranking social science journals regularly publish studies based on MTurk data.
 Over the past few years, for instance, dozens--if not hundreds--of studies have relied upon MTurk data have been published in high-ranking journals like American Sociological Review, Law & Society Review, and Psychological Science.

 Our panel of teachers can be used to answer pressing education questions.
-We've also been doing low-cost surveys and experimental research.
+We've also been using Mturk to do low-cost surveys.